 Welcome notices have been installed at the two entrances to the Wild Garden asking visitors to treat the Garden with respect and to keep dogs on the lead at all times.
 We also use monitoring cameras from time to time to limit low level vandalism and misuse of the Garden.

-We now have two Forest Schools regularly using the Wild Garden to introduce children to a responsible approach to woodlands and wild life.
+The Cubs and Scouts are regularly using the Wild Garden to introduce children to a responsible approach to woodlands and wild life.

 At a more physical level, the conservation work provides opportunities for training in rural crafts such as dry stone walling, hedge laying and woodland management.